 Decluttering your home is a perfect project for the entire family.
 Tidying up may not seem like a fun activity, but it is basically only one big clean-up and will have a long-term positive effect on your family.
 You can use this time in a way that increases bonding by focusing on team work and talking about items that bring nice memories for you all.
 It is also a perfect opportunity to teach your children responsibility about how to treat their possessions.

-Are you going to try KonMari method and create the home of your dreams for 2021?
-Let us know in the comments 🙂
+Are you going to try KonMari method to create the home of your dreams?
+Let us know in the comments ????